Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Sumeria/Sumer.md

 ### Uruk period
 The Uruk period is also known as the protoliterate period, it is on the cusp of prehistory and history.
 It spans from around 4000 BCE to 3000 BCE.
 This age saw decreasing use of pottery in favour of the new bronze material.
 The Uruk period can be broadly split into three phases: Old, middle, and late.
 The old period is the transition from the Ubaid culture into the Uruk and the initial urbanization.
 The middle period is an age of expansion and in the late period Uruk's influence diminished with an increase of cultural diversity.
 The sumerian language was first used during the late Uruk period.

 The period has got it's name from the the city of [[Uruk]], the largest city in Sumeria and the centre during this period.
 The reach of Uruk culture stretches as far as southeastern Anatolia and central Iran with very little to almost no influence in the Levant.
+Though Uruk culture was central during this period it was still just a collection of cities, it wasn't until the [[Akkadian empire]] that the entirety of Sumeria was united under one ruler.

 This period sees widespread use of the pottery wheel, writing, and the invention of the state.
 The many developments within agricultural technology is thought to be behind the growth and proliferation of this era.
 These developments include better irrigation techniques, the invention of the ard (a plough pulled by an animal) that greatly lessened the burden on farmers and increased yields.
 The improvements during this era were so great some call this era the "Second Agricultural Revolution".